Gusto/ar-query-matchers/README.md

 ## AR Query Matchers
 ![badge](https://action-badges.now.sh/gusto/ar-query-matchers?action=Run%20Tests)

-These RSpec matchers allows guarding against N+1 queries by specifying exactly how many queries you expect each of your ActiveRecord models perform.
+These RSpec matchers allow guarding against N+1 queries by specifying exactly how many queries you expect each of your ActiveRecord models to perform.

-They also help us reason about the type of record interactions happening in a block of code.
+They could also help reasoning about which database interactions are happening inside a block of code.

 This pattern is a based on how Rails itself tests queries: https://github.com/rails/rails/blob/ac2bc00482c1cf47a57477edb6ab1426a3ba593c/activerecord/test/cases/test_case.rb#L104-L141